evanaze/evanaze.github.io/_posts/2020-12-31-on-measuring-success.md

 Another way to put it would be living to the highest standard of our practical selves.
 I think it is amazing that there are only a few things that really matter to becoming the strongest, most capable and best version of yourself.
 It can be tempting to think of all the things in life that people want, and how much of it is not available to us, but if we dig down and ask "What would the best version of me have in spades?"
 I believe there are only three.
-I call these three the three vectors of success.
+I call these three the three dimensions of success.

-## The Vectors of Success
+## The Dimensions of Success
 If you have too many virtues you will become bogged down in having too many goals, and your direction will change constantly.
 But, neglecting one or more of these crucial dimensions of success will leave your life seriously lacking.
 As somebody who studied physics in college, I am a huge fan of simplicity and having only a few governing principles.
-I believe that an arbitraty amount of complexity can arise from only a few simple elements and rules.
+I believe that an arbitraty amount of complexity can arise from only a few simple rules.

+Harvard Professor Emeritus Howard H. Stevenson lists three aspects of success and says to think about them as balls to always juggle in his lecture on Building a Life [^2], In his research on successful people, he found that the four areas that were most important to lifetime success were: happiness, significance, achievement, and legacy.
+While the lecture is full of good content and is worth a watch, I would like to propose a different set of dimensions for success that I think narrows down the list and makes it a bit more clear.

+My three dimensions of success are: **career**, **relationships**, and **spirituality**.
+Ideally, each one has a decreasing sphere of influence.
 The way your success affects society is your career.
 The way your success affects those close to you are in relationships.
 The interaction of success with yourself is spirituality.

 I am open to more here, and to empirical evidence to support or reject these.
 But I believe that you should be as *selfish* as possible for all things along these dimensions.